 How could we trust any contractor at this point?

 Looking back it’s painfully obvious we should not have even accepted a second time fixing the shower floor.
 There we so many errors made and justifications for the errors, that we should have cut ties right when the excuses started.
 My favorite was, “The house walls are uneven so the shower tile is not even.”
 PS – They built those shower walls.

 I have thought time and time again, whether or not to name the contracting company.
-It’s very easy in this day and age to tag a brand’s Facebook page and website and ruin their reputation.
-They’re still advertising on the radio and social.
+It’s very easy in this day and age to tag a brand on social and ruin their reputation.
 There have been days where I look at the debt we have to pay down now and think, what if they do this to another family?
 Have they done this to another family?

 The torn out shower